The Agile Dictionary is sponsored by Agile Learning Labs, and maintained by an amazing group of volunteers.

 s is for...

-A framework for the iterative development of complex products, particularly software.
-Scrum is the most widely recognized Agile framework, and is compatible with other Agile practices like Extreme Programming and Test Driven Development.
+A lightweight framework to help people, teams, and complex organizations develop value through adaptive solutions for complex problems.
+Scrum is the most widely recognized Agile framework and is compatible with other agile practices like Extreme Programming and test-driven development.

-The term “Scrum,” as it is commonly applied to software development, began its life as a sports metaphor.
-The term “Scrum” derives from the game of Rugby, where it refers to a team that moves down the field as one body.
-Scrum was first introduced as a metaphor for industrial processes in 1986 by Hirotaka Takeuchi and Ikujiro Nonaka, two Japanese academics who used it to describe a new, flexible approach in a paper titled “The New Product Development Game.”
+The term “scrum,” as it is commonly applied to software development, began its life as a sports metaphor.
+The term “scrum” derives from the game of rugby, where it refers to a team that moves down the field as one body.
+Scrum was first introduced as a metaphor for industrial processes in 1986 by Hirotaka Takeuchi and Ikujiro Nonaka, two Japanese academics who used it to describe a new, flexible approach in a paper titled “The New New Product Development Game.”

-In the early 90’s, several complimentary events conspired to bring the term “Scrum” into use within Agile development community.
-In 1991 Peter DeGrace and Leslie Hulet Stahl published a book called “Wicked Problems, Righteous Solutions: A Catalog of Modern Engineering Paradigms,” which contained a blistering critique of the commonly accepted “waterfall” method for software development.
+In the early 90’s, several complimentary events conspired to bring the term “scrum” into use within agile development community.
+In 1990 Peter DeGrace and Leslie Hulet Stahl published a book called “Wicked Problems, Righteous Solutions: A Catalog of Modern Engineering Paradigms,” which contained a blistering critique of the commonly accepted “waterfall” method for software development.
 DeGrace and Hulet Stahl quoted Takeuchi and Nonaka’s paper as a possible remedy.
-Influenced by this popular work, a team of software developers, Jeff Sutherland, John Scumniotales and Jeff McKenna, used the term Scrum to describe a new framework they had begun to develop in accordance with the values and principles of the Agile Manifesto.
+Influenced by this popular work, a team of software developers, Jeff Sutherland, John Scumniotales, and Jeff McKenna, used the term scrum to describe a new framework they had begun to develop in accordance with the values and principles of the Agile Manifesto.
 In parallel, Ken Schwaber was developing a similar framework at his company, Advanced Development Methods.

-The two teams were aware of each other’s work, and in 1995, Schwaber and Sutherland jointly authored a paper that laid out the basics of a framework they dubbed Scrum.
-Schwaber later collaborated with Mike Beedle on Agile Software Development with Scrum, which is widely accepted as the definitive text.
-Schwaber went on to found the Scrum Alliance, which is now the certifying body for Scrum trainers and practitioners of all levels, and the primary source of authoritative information on the state of Scrum as practiced today.
+The two teams were aware of each other’s work, and in 1995, Schwaber and Sutherland jointly authored a paper that laid out the basics of a framework they dubbed scrum.
+Schwaber later collaborated with Mike Beedle on the book Agile Software Development with Scrum.
+Schwaber went on to found the Scrum Alliance, which is now the certifying body for scrum trainers and practitioners of all levels, and the primary source of authoritative information on the state of scrum as practiced today.

 A task aimed at answering a question or gathering information, rather than at producing shippable product.
 Sometimes a user story is generated that cannot be well estimated until the development team does some actual work to resolve a technical question or a design problem.
 The solution is to create a “spike,” which is some work whose purpose is to provide the answer or solution.